Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - West Virginia

 • The extent of prenatal care received by the birth mother

-Once referral regarding a drug-affected infant has been received, the caseworker will review the family's available records and history of past involvement with the Department of Health and Human Resources, including other adults that would be considered caregivers and residing in the household.
-Since most children are released within 24 hours of birth, the caseworker must meet face to face with the infant and infant's family to begin the assessment and implement a protection plan if needed.
+Once a referral regarding a drug-affected infant has been received, the caseworker will review the family's available records and history of past involvement with the Department of Human Services, including other adults who would be considered caregivers and residing in the household.
+Since most children are released within 24 hours of birth, the caseworker must meet face-to-face with the infant and the infant's family to begin the assessment and implement a protection plan if needed.
+The caseworker should obtain identifying information about the father.

 Responsibility for Development of the Plan of Safe Care